Who am I?

 Partnership work with analysis and journalism houses

-This is my primary activity now.
+This is my primary company for external consulting work.
 For more info, please visit datastrategy.se

 I used combinations of software usage data and internal business data to develop new strategies on how to scale, and helped implement them across the organization